It’s early on another stunning summer morning.

 I’ve just finished a hotel breakfast overlooking the pitch at MK Dons, surrounded by mechanics from Ferrari, in town for the British Grand Prix along the road at Silverstone.

-Woburn is a name that instantly resonates with all golfers of a certain age.
-In my formative years it was the annual venue for the British Masters, which at the age of 7 I thought was the fourth major.
-British Open, US Open.
-US Masters, British … it kind of made sense.
+Woburn is a name that resonates with all golfers of a certain age.
+In my formative years it was the annual venue for the British Masters which at the age of 7, I thought was the fourth major – US Open.
+US Masters, British Open, British … it kind of made sense.

-As soon as you enter the forest that engulfs this estate, you get the sense you are in for something special.
+From the moment you enter the forest that engulfs this estate, you get the sense you are in for something special.
 The clubhouse is modern and bright.
-The welcome is warm and my bag is taken away as I pull up .
-All I have to do was walk in and enjoy a hearty bacon sandwich.
+The welcome is warm and my bag is taken away with moments of pulling up in front of the clubhouse.

 The layout at Woburn is excellent.
-The practice putting green and extensive chipping area is a bump and run from the pro shop and breakfast area.
+The practice putting green and extensive chipping area is a bump-and-run from the pro shop and changing area.
 The range is vast and gives you the option of hitting from mats or turf.
 There is an even bigger practice area across the small road that runs between the clubhouse and 1st tee should you so wish.
-But the bottom line is that there are no excuses for a golfer to reach the 1st unprepared.
+But the bottom line is that there are no excuses for a golfer to reach the 1st unprepared at any of Woburn’s golf courses.

-And so to the course.
+And so to Woburn’s Marquess course.
 And what a course.
 What a thing of beauty.
-The 1st hole is as gentle as Woburn’s Marquess course gets.
-A drive and a wedge to a flattish green.
-Things soon pick up, however.
-This is a course that rewards the golfer who plots and thinks his way around rather than one who simply hits and hopes, not least because of the vast and undulating greens which ran as true and fast as any I have ever played in the UK.
-Granted, Open Qualifying was to be held the next day, but at the time I visited they were running 12 on the stimp metre.
-My late Grampa would have said it was like putting on glass.
+The 1st hole is as gentle as it gets, a drive and a wedge to a flattish green.
+Things soon pick up, however, and what quickly becomes clear is that this is a golf course which rewards the golfer who plots and thinks his way around rather than one who simply hits and hopes, not least because of the vast and undulating greens which ran as true and fast as any I have ever played in the UK.
+Granted, Open Qualifying was to be held the next day, but at the time I visited they were running 12 on the stimp metre – my late Grampa would have said it was like putting on glass and have meant it in the best possible way.
+The greens are fabulous.

-There are so many memorable holes on Woburn’s Marquess course.
+There are so many memorable holes on Woburn’s Marquess course that it seems unfair to pick on only a handful.
 The 2nd is short a dogleg par-5 that vaguely reminds you of the 13th at Augusta.
-The long 7th with its split fairway is a brilliant risk/reward hole.
+The long 7th with its split fairway is a brilliant risk/reward hole and will be one you remember long after you leave this place.
 The short par-4 12th with its island fairway.
-The long par-3 with a wicked three-tier green.
 The fantastic par 5, 15th and the 18th with a fairway bunker that demands a long straight drive.
 I could go on.

 Here’s all you need to know.